nat-n/poethepoet/README.rst

   callable.

-  If extra arguments are passed to task on the command line, then they will be available to the called python function via `sys.argv`.
+  If extra arguments are passed to task on the command line, then they will be available to the called python function via :python:`sys.argv`.

 - **Shell tasks** are similar to simple command tasks except that they are executed inside a new shell, and can consist of multiple separate commands, command